this winter Author & Photo credits: Beth Pollock

 Martinez’s favorite piece in the Sculpture Garden is La Fuerza (‘The Force’) by Mexican artist Victor Salmones.
 “I adore the eerieness that surrounds this work,” she said.
 “The extended hand is inviting, though it also pushes away the viewer.
 The organic lines bring the viewer in and out as the eyes follow its ghostly curves.
 Many of the school kids say it looks like a Dementor from Harry Potter!”

 The permanent collection on display changes occasionally; when I visited, I fell in love with Spun for James Kirsch by American artist Sam Francis.
-This winter, Renaissance and Modern paintings will be on display, with a Mexican Folk Art collection later in 2019.
+Check the IMAS website for a full list of current and upcoming exhibits.

 Martinez is most proud of the inquiry-based tours at the museum.
 “A lot of people look at a work for a few seconds, and move on to the next,” she said.
 “But when you hear the story behind the art or notice the special techniques used, you start having an experience with the work.”